 Avoid setting-up a structure in which directors of the Cyprus International Company or a foreign company are coincidentally the same directors of the source company.
 In this case almost in all jurisdictions tax authorities will easily consider that in reality all decisions are taken in the source country and not in the foreign company, resulting in a lack of economic substance.
 Therefore it should be seen clear that the company is in reality operating in itself and not under the supervision or control of the company of the source country.

 11. Allocate Group Assets to the Cyprus International Company

 To the extent that it is feasible, allocate to Cyprus International Company as much group assets as possible.
 This avoids the threat of “thin capitalisation”, and provides evidence that the Cyprus company has real activities behind it.
-In contrast to other EU countries, the treatment of overseas holdings by the Cypriot Inland Revenue Department ITO is among the most flexible and competitive in the European Union.
+In contrast to other EU countries, the treatment of overseas holdings by the Cyprus Tax Department is among the most flexible and competitive in the European Union.

 12. Hold International Assets via a Cyprus Holding Company

 A Cyprus Holding Company with multiple investments in foreign companies is considered to have greater economic / business substance than a holding company with only one investment.

 Income received in a form of interest from a foreign company and distributed to the source country by a Cyprus company in a form of dividend, might be considered a form of unrelated payment received.